OpenDAoC/OpenDAoC-Core/SRD/03_Magic_Systems/Spell_Effects_System.md

 - Implementation: Complete

 ## Overview

+**Game Rule Summary**: The spell effects system controls how magical enhancements, debuffs, and ongoing spells work on characters.
+When you cast a buff, debuff, or damage-over-time spell, this system determines whether it stacks with existing effects, how long it lasts, and when it gets replaced by better versions.
+Understanding effect stacking is crucial for optimizing your magical support and avoiding conflicts between different casters in groups.

 The spell effects system manages the application, duration, stacking, and removal of all spell-based effects in the game.
 It handles buff/debuff stacking through a component-based system, manages concentration effects, and controls effect timers.

 ## Core Mechanics

 ### Effect Types (eEffect Enum)

+**Game Rule Summary**: Effects are organized into categories based on what they do.
+Positive effects like buffs and healing help you, while negative effects like debuffs and damage-over-time hurt you.
+Special effects include crowd control that disables you and utility effects that change how other systems work.
+Each type has its own rules for stacking and interaction with other effects.

 #### Positive Effects
 ```csharp